soundpaint/rp2040pio-docs/architecture.rst

 The RP2040 PIO emulator has been designed to implement a client-server architecture.

-Similar to the Pico C SDK (but limited to those parts relevant for the PIO), the emulator provides a Java SDK that builds up on the register facade, just like the Pico C SDK builds up on read / write access of the PIO's memory-mapped I/O.

 .. figure:: images/server.png
    :scale: 80 %
    :alt: Emulation Server